mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * Focus on rapidly increasing the pace of getting vaccines into people's arms.
 The health and welfare of your constituents, their businesses and the broader economy depend upon dramatically increasing the rate of vaccine delivery.
 * Create and publicize a realistic strategy and accompanying plan for how vaccination will scale up to required delivery rates.
 Incorporate into that plan the means to learn what works and where challenges exist, and then immediately course-correct.
 Set up a real-time public dashboard to track vaccine distribution to help hold the right officials accountable and to assist directing the right resources where they are needed (paraphrasing [a plea by Leana S. Wen](https://www.washingtonpost.com/opinions/2020/12/29/covid-19-vaccine-distribution-slow-testing/).
 * Make testing free and broadly available, and support efforts to increase testing accuracy. [*You can do this.
 The combination of testing and contact tracing is less expensive than hospitalizations.*  Testing only individuals in a small, ill-defined subset of your communities will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*.
 Engaging in evasive *word games* about the nature and extent of testing, or denying facts about the scope and effectiveness of your testing efforts are counterproductive behaviors.
 Factor in the fact that (*at this time*) a critical mass of hard science reports that at least 35% of infected individuals show no symptoms.]
 * Put strong social distancing measures in place and stress that wearing cloth masks [*covering both mouth and nose*] are an integral part of your social distancing efforts.
 Model safe behaviors at all times and require the same of all those working in your organization.
-Keep these measures in place until medical science supports a change in strategy.
+Keep these measures in place until medical science supports a change in strategy. (see "Masks Help" section below)
 * Fund and implement extensive contact tracing efforts. [*Without this, leaders cannot make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*.  *Testing and contact tracing is less expensive and more humane than hospitalizations.*]
 * Fund & then implement the purchase and formal coordination of PPE distribution to minimize waste and contention for limited resources.
 * Financially support those impacted by social distancing measures.